Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 \subsection{Measuring Long Paths with Few Quantifiers}

-To keep the presentation simple we will concentrate on the model-checking problem on unary strings; formulas for MSO on paths can easily be constructed as explained in section \ref{sec:defs}.
+To keep the presentation simple we will concentrate on the model-checking problem on unary strings, that is, linearly ordered sets; formulas for MSO on paths can easily be constructed as explained in section \ref{sec:defs}.
 We therefore assume that there is a predicate $\prec$ which gives a total ordering of all elements.

-Let us now develop our basic tool, which will be an MSO formula $eq_L(P_1,P_2)$, where $P_1,P_2$ are free set variables.
-The desired behavior of the formula is that if $|P_1|=|P_2|$ and $|P_1|\le L$ then the formula will be true, while on the other hand whenever the formula is true it must be the case that $|P_1|=|P_2|$.
+Let us now develop our basic tool, which will be an MSO formula $eq_L(A_1,A_2)$, where $A_1,A_2$ are free set variables.
+The desired behavior of the formula is that if $|A_1|=|A_2|$ and $|A_1|\le L$ then the formula will be true, while on the other hand whenever the formula is true it must be the case that $|A_1|=|A_2|$.
 In other words, the formula will always correctly identify equal sets with size up to $L$, and it will never identify two unequal sets as equal (it may however be false for two equal sets larger than $L$).
 Our main objective is to achieve this with as few quantifiers as possible.

 We will work inductively.
 It should be clear that for very small values of $L$ (say $L=4$) it is possible to compare sets of elements with size at most $L$ with a constant number of set and vertex quantifiers and we can simply make the formula false if one set has more than $4$ elements.
 So, suppose that we have a way to construct the desired formula for some $L$.
 We will show how to use it to make the formula $eq_{L'}$, where $L'\ge L\cdot 2^L$.
 If our recursive definition of $eq_{L'}$ uses a constant number of copies of $eq_L$ then in the end we will have $|eq_L|=2^{O(\log^*L)}$, because for each level of exponentiation we blow up the size of a formula by a constant factor.
 This will be sufficiently small to rule out a non-elementary parameter dependence.